 You just nodded.
 I helped you sit on the sofa and made you a fried egg sandwich.
 You devoured the lot in a matter of minutes.
 I made you another.

-I spent most of that night in your flat with us just talking.
+I spent most of that night in your apartment with us just talking.
 The topics were vast and varied.
 We spoke of our experiences at University, being away from home, and our childhoods.